Photo credit: Patricia Shinkoda

-Tracy Slater is an American writer from Boston who is now living temporarily in Toronto, although her family is usually based in Japan, her husband's country.
-Her essays and articles have been published New York Times, the Wall Street Journal, the Washington PostTime magazine's Made by History, The Best Women's Travel Writing, The Boston Globe, Boston Magazine, and The Chronicle Review, among other places.
+Tracy Slater is an American writer from Boston living temporarily in Toronto, although her family is usually based in Japan, her husband's country.
+Her essays and articles have been published New York Times, the Wall Street Journal, the Washington PostTime magazine's Made by History, The Best Women's Travel Writing, The Boston Globe, Boston Magazine, Literary Hub, and The Chronicle Review, among other places.

 Tracy received her Ph.D. in English and American Literature from Brandeis University and taught for ten years at various Boston-area universities as well as in men's and women's prisons throughout Massachusetts.
 She is also the founder of Four Stories, a global literary series in Boston, Osaka, and Tokyo, for which she was awarded the PEN New England’s Friend to Writers Award in 2008.